SRRT: Exploring Search Region Regulation for Visual Object Tracking: Search Region Regulation Tracking

 \section{Search Region Regulation Tracking}

-In this section, we describe how our method (Fig.~\ref{fig:method_main}) achie- \\ ves online tracking with a regulated search region.
-We initially revisit the standard search region generation approach and analyze its limitations.
-Subsequently, we introduce the formulation of our search region regulation and describe the components and training process of our model in detail.
-Last, the pipeline of SRRT framework is described.
+In this section, we describe how our method (Figure~\ref{fig:method_main}) achieves online tracking with a regulated search region.
+We initially revisit the standard search region generation approach and analyze its limitations (Section~\ref{sec:3.1}).
+Subsequently, we introduce the formulation of our search region regulation (Section~\ref{sec:3.2}) and describe the components and training process of our model in detail (Section~\ref{sec:3.3}).
+Finally, the pipeline of the SRRT framework is described in Section~\ref{sec:3.4}.